 By adhering to the following tips and making sure you are using a high-quality dictation equipment, you can quickly improve the quality of your dictations.

-Adopt a conversational tone and talk at a normal rate, so your dictation is audible to MTs.
-According to microphone type, hold the dictation device 3” from your mouth.
-It should be held in a vertical, straight position.
-This ensures the voice does not directly go into the microphone; Instead, it goes over the top of it.
-Also make sure that your hand does not cover up any part of the recorder.
+Adopt a conversational tone and talk at a normal rate, so your dictation is audible.
+Depending on the microphone type, hold the dictation device about 3″ from your mouth.
+Additionally, it should be held in a vertical, straight position.
+Therefore, the voice does not directly go into the microphone; Instead, it goes over the top of it.
+Also, make sure that your hand does not cover up any part of the mic.
 Similarly, don’t move the device to attain greater clarity.

 Don’t just begin immediately as the dictation starts.
 Take a brief pause before starting or stopping the recording.
 This prevents your words from getting clipped.

 While talking about a patient, it is advised that you spell out their full name, address, medical record number, and any other critical information.

 Sometimes, two similar letters are heard alike.
 Especially when the listener can’t pick up the accent of the speaker.
 For instance, “S” and “F” are two letters that get mixed up.
 To make sure that the scribe can understand you, you can associate certain meanings to such letters.
 You may spell “S for Sacramento” or “F for Florida” to help your scribe.
 Additionally, don’t stress too much on “twentieth” or it might be heard as “twenty-eight”.